EpiDoc/Stylesheets/README.txt

 How to use it:

-	XSLT may be run on an individual EpiDoc XML file, creating a single file output (e.g. via a command-line Saxon™ call or an Oxygen™ transformation scenario) or batch-run upon a large collection of files via some other process (e.g. an Oxygen™ project, set of batch files, etc.).
+	XSLT may be run on an individual EpiDoc XML file, creating a single file output (e.g. via a command-line Saxon call or an Oxygen transformation scenario) or batch-run upon a large collection of files via some other process (e.g. an Oxygen project, set of batch files, etc.).
 Call the start-edition.xsl stylesheet to create a HTML version of the output (this xsl calls both generic and specialized files needed), or start-txt.xsl to create a text-only version of the text output.